shammaskhann/Elderly_Fall_Detection_IOT_BASED_APP/README.md

 - `COORDS`: Accelerometer readings (every 50 samples)
 - `FALL_DETECTED`: When a fall is detected
 - `ERROR`: Any errors in the system
+- Navigation logs: Check for "Navigated to alarm screen" or navigation retry messages

+#### Navigation Not Working

+**Problem**: Notification appears but alarm screen doesn't open automatically

+**Solutions**:
+- **Check Full-Screen Intent Permission**: Android 10+ requires `USE_FULL_SCREEN_INTENT` permission
+- **Battery Optimization**: Disable battery optimization to prevent app from being killed
+- **Notification Tap**: If automatic navigation fails, tap the notification to navigate manually
+- **App State**: Navigation works in foreground, background, and killed states
+- **Check Logs**: Look for navigation retry messages in console
+- **Wait a moment**: Navigation retries for up to 6 seconds - wait for automatic navigation
+- **Restart App**: If issue persists, restart the app and try again

+**How Navigation Works**:
+1. Fall detected → Full-screen notification shown
+2. App brought to foreground (if in background/killed)
+3. Navigation retries up to 20 times over 6 seconds
+4. If automatic navigation fails, user can tap notification
+5. Notification tap callback handles manual navigation

 ## 🤝 Contributing